 Short-term Care Quality

-In addition, we awarded this nursing home a grade of B+ in our nursing category.
-This is one of our better grades.
+Turning to the category of nursing, we awarded this nursing home a grade of A- in that area.
 Our nursing score is largely based on a facility's level of nurse staffing.
-This particular nursing home provided 0.3 hours of nursing care per resident per day.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
 Finally, we also looked at several nursing quality-based metrics and this facility excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home Michigan in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can typically be prevented by providing better nursing care, such as by employing a policy of turning a resident even once per day.

 Does this page answer your questions about Stonegate Health Campus?